deepik27/simple-toolchain-20210602121701501/README.md

   ```
   **Important:** When you run the `push` command, you must include the `--no-start` option as you must complete further steps manually before you start the app.

-**Result:** Your very own instance of the IBM IoT for Automotive - Fleet Management Starter Application is now deployed on IBM Cloud.
+**Result:** Your very own instance of the IBM IoT Connected Vehicle Insights - Fleet Management Starter Application is now deployed on IBM Cloud.

-## Deploying custom plugins to your IoT for Automotive instance
+## Deploying custom plugins to your IBM IoT Connected Vehicle Insights instance
-To run the Fleet Management Starter Application with your IoT for Automotive instance, the following two custom plugins must be deployed to your IoT for Automotive instance.
+To run the Fleet Management Starter Application with your IBM IoT Connected Vehicle Insights instance, the following two custom plugins must be deployed to your IBM IoT Connected Vehicle Insights instance.
 The source code of the plugins is contained in `plugins` folder under the Fleet Management Starter Application repository.

 |          Plugin        | Component              | Description                          |
 |------------------------|------------------------|--------------------------------------|